What is Medallion Architecture?

 """)

-Gold — Business Aggregations
+Gold — business aggregations

 The Gold layer contains business-ready aggregations optimized for consumption by BI tools, dashboards, and ML models.